Categories, Attributes, and Relationships

-Categories, Objects, and Attributes are how Blawx organizes what it knows about the world.
+Categories, Attributes, and Relationships are how Blawx organizes what it knows about the world.

 A Category is a type of object.
 For example, "Car."

 A Category has Attributes, which are names for things that you can know about things in that Category.
 Attributes also describe the type of data that can go in that attribute.
 For example, "a car has a top speed, which is a number."